andy-byers/CalicoDB/doc/design.md

 In addition to facilitating the vacuum operation, pointer maps make splits and merges much more efficient by consolidating many parent pointers on a single page.

 ### WAL
-CalicoDB uses a simplified version of SQLite's WAL protocol.
-A connection to a CalicoDB database (a `DB` object connected to an `Env`) behaves much like a SQLite database with `PRAGMA journal_mode=WAL` executed.

 #### `-wal` file
 As described in [Architecture](#architecture), a database named `~/cats` will store its WAL in a file named `~/cats-wal`.